20kilograma/blog/php-sec.md

 <br><br>
 ## SQL Injection(SQLi)

 Okay, let's talk now about the most popular one among community.
+I won't talk too much about SQLi, as it's already very well-known issue and it's not something hard to understand.
 I think most people reading this blog know what SQLi is, but for those who don't, shortly; it's a vulnerability that allows an attacker to inject their own SQL and interact with the database of the application.
 We'll start by using these three code snippets as examples, and all three have different scenarios.<br>

 <b><u>DON'TS</u></b><br>